oqolarte/oblong/content/project/bujo.md

 I have been bullet-journaling (bujo) since I first chanced on it on 2015.
 It made sense to me at the time, and it still does.

-Whether I like it or not,
-the technology that humans are now developing rapidly moves towards the digital.
+Our technology rapidly moves towards the digital.
 Bujo remains my anchor to the analog world, where things are slower and require more deliberation.

 If you're curious what this is, Ryder Carroll, the creator, explains it [here](https://bulletjournal.com/pages/learn).

-In this post, I discuss my bidirectional setup, riffed from a combination of Carroll's and others' minimal designs.
+Here I discuss my bidirectional setup, riffed from a combination of Carroll's and others' minimal designs.
-This documentation also serves as future reference.

 Marked as **on-going** because I'm always revising my bujo ways.